 Our Group of Friends currently includes 146 Members of which are 119 UN Member States, 1 non-member state, and 26 international organizations.
 They represent all continents, societies and cultures.
 As of today, the Group of Friends is composed of these countries and international organizations.

 Group of Friends Meetings

 All members of the Group of Friends have been invited to appoint a Focal Point for the United Nations Alliance of Civilizations in their capitals or headquarters.
 Focal Points are officials working in Governments and international organizations who coordinate the UNAOC’s related work in their institutions, facilitate and coordinate regular communication between each member of the Group of Friends and the Office of the UNAOC in New York.
 Through the network of Focal Points, the UNAOC benefits from national and international inputs and contribution to its strategic orientation, programmes and initiatives.
-The United Nations High Representative for the Alliance of Civilizations convenes Focal Points annual meetings and working sessions in the framework of the annual forums of the UNAOC.
+The High Representative for the United Nations Alliance of Civilizations convenes Focal Points annual meetings and working sessions in the framework of the annual forums of UNAOC.

 National and Regional Strategies